Tarlochan5268/BMI_Calculator_Flutter/README.md

 - Used Flutter themes to create coherent branding.
 - Created multi-page apps using Flutter Routes and Navigator.
 - Extract and refactor Flutter Widgets with a click of the button.
-- Pass functions as parameters and fields.
+- Pass functions as parameters and fields i.e Functions as First Order Objects.
 - Used the GestureDetector Widget to detect more than just a tap.
 - Used Enumerations to simplify Gender.
 - Used custom colour palettes by using hex codes.